vatadepalli/tf-ecs-fargate-tmpl/README.md

 1. Enable versioning in bucket with `aws s3api put-bucket-versioning --bucket terraform-remote-store --versioning-configuration Status=Enabled`
 1. create the AWS access keys for your deployment user with `aws iam create-access-key --user-name my-terraform-user`, this will output access key and secret, which can be used as credentials for executing Terraform against AWS - i.e. you can put the values into the `secrets.tfvars` file
-1. execute intial terraforming
+1. execute initial terraforming
 1. after initial terraforming, the state lock dynamo DB table is created and can be used for all subsequent executions.
-Therefore, this line in `main.tf` can be uncommented:
+Therefore, this line in `main.tf` can be un-commented:

 ```hcl
     # dynamodb_table = "terraform-state-lock-dynamo" - uncomment this line once the terraform-state-lock-dynamo has been terraformed